 This volume focuses on the migration and acculturation of images in Jewish culture and how that reflects intercultural exchange.
 Gender aspects of Jewish art are also highlighted, as is the role of images in interreligious encounters.
 Other topics covered include the history, codicology, and iconography of a Haggadah produced in the late fifteenth century.

 Ilia Rodov is Head of the Department of Jewish Art at Bar-Ilan University.
 He is the author of many works on European synagogue art, focusing on the history, patronage, and meanings of synagogue paintings, sculptures, architectural decoration, and furniture design.
-Mirjam Rajner is Lecturer in the Jewish Art Department at Bar-Ilan University.
+Mirjam Rajner is Professor and Chair of the Department of Jewish Art at Bar-Ilan University.
 Since 2005 she has been co-editor of Ars Judaica, the leading journal on Jewish art and visual culture.
 She has published numerous articles on Marc Chagall and modern central and east European Jewish art in exhibition catalogues, edited volumes, and academic journals, such as East European Jewish Studies, Images, Jewish Art, Nashim, Studia Rosenthaliana, and Studies in Contemporary Jewry.
 She is the author of Fragile Images: Jews and Art in Yugoslavia, 1918–1945 (2019), and is currently co-editing a book entitled Jewish History and Culture in Southeastern Europe.